15 Best Breakfast Spots in Seattle (2026 Updated)

 • Best Breakfast with Happy Hour: Toulouse Petit Kitchen & Lounge

-• Best Affordable Breakfast: Morsel
+• Best Affordable Breakfast: The Crumpet Shop

 Best Breakfast in Seattle